Miklós Horthy: Commander of the National Army

 After serving short jail sentences, Prónay tried to convince Horthy to restore his battalion command.
 The Prónay Battalion lingered for a few months more under the command of a junior officer, but the government officially dissolved the unit in January 1922, and expelled its members from the army.
 Prónay entered politics as a member of the government's right-wing opposition.
 In the 1930s, he sought and failed to emulate the Nazis by generating a Hungarian fascist mass movement.
 In 1932, he was charged with incitement, sentenced to six months in prison, and stripped of his rank of lieutenant colonel.
 Prónay would support the pro-Nazi Arrow Cross and lead attacks on Jews before being captured by Soviet troops sometime during or after the Battle of Budapest of 1944–45, dying in captivity in 1947/48.

 Precisely how much Horthy knew about the excesses of the White Terror is not known.
 Horthy himself declined to apologize for the savagery of his officer detachments, writing later, "I have no reason to gloss over deeds of injustice and atrocities committed when an iron broom alone could sweep the country clean."
-He endorsed Edgar von Schmidt-Pauli's poetic justification of the White reprisals ("Hell let loose on earth cannot be subdued by the beating of angels' wings") remarking, "the Communists in Hungary, willing disciples of the Russian Bolshevists, had indeed let hell loose."
+He endorsed Edgar von Schmidt-Pauli's poetic justification of the White reprisals ("Hell let loose on earth cannot be subdued by the beating of angels' wings"), remarking, "the Communists in Hungary, willing disciples of the Russian Bolshevists, had indeed let hell loose."

 The International Committee of the Red Cross (ICRC) in an internal report by delegate George Burnier, stated the following in April 1920:There are two distinct military organizations in Hungary: the national army and a kind of civil guard which was formed when the communist régime fell.
 It is the latter that has been responsible for all the reprehensible acts committed.
 The Government managed to regain control of these organizations only a few weeks ago.
 They are now well-disciplined and collaborate with the municipal police forces.This deep hostility toward Communism would be the more lasting legacy of Kun's abortive revolution.
 It was a conviction shared by Horthy and his country's ruling class that would help drive Hungary into a fateful alliance with Adolf Hitler.The nation of the Hungarians loved and admired Budapest, which became its polluter in the last years.
 Here, on the banks of the Danube, I arraign her.
 This city has disowned her thousand years of tradition, she has dragged the Holy Crown and the national colors in the dust, she has clothed herself in red rags.
 The finest of the nation she threw into dungeons or drove into exile.
 She laid in ruin our property and wasted our wealth.
 Yet the nearer we approached to this city, the more rapidly did the ice in our hearts melt.
 We are now ready to forgive her.

-Following the pressure of the Allied powers, Romanian troops finally evacuated Hungary on 25 February 1920.
+Following the pressure of the Allied powers, Romanian troops finally evacuated Hungary on February 25 February 1920.